AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/execute-tests-crossbrowsertesting.md

     recordNetwork: true,
     build: "CI Execution")]
 ```
-To execute Bellatrix tests in CrossBrowserTesting cloud, you should use the CrossBrowserTesting attribute instead of Android.
+To execute BELLATRIX tests in CrossBrowserTesting cloud, you should use the CrossBrowserTesting attribute instead of Android.
 CrossBrowserTesting has the same parameters as Android but adds to additional ones- deviceName, recordVideo, recordNetwork and build.
 The last three are optional and have default values.
 As with the Android attribute you can override the class behaviour on Test level.
 ```csharp
 [TestMethod]
 [AndroidCrossBrowserTesting("crossBrowser-storage:ApiDemos.apk",